DHeroPlasma/Projects-Overview/README.md

 </p>

 ### More Animations & Drawings
 Here are some other projects I made for friends.
-The left one is a promo-video for a CNC machine, the right one is a drawing of a dream my girlfriend had one night, I made it as a Birthday present a few years ago - sadly, I wiped both the Blender project as well as the mail containing the rendered image for the printing service, but here's a photo of the drawing:
+The left one is a promo-video for a CNC machine, the right one is a drawing I made as a Birthday present a few years ago - here's a photo of the rendered drawing:

 <p align="center">
   <img src="Resources/CNC-Animation.gif" alt="Bild 1" width="58%" />